Anthony Hoffman Dentist Hillsboro BUTTON Request an Appointment

-When you come in and see us at Hoffman Dental we can perform a dental cleaning and exam, and take x-rays to determine the health and status of your wisdom teeth and if we recommend having them extracted.
+When you come in and see us at Hoffman Dental we can perform a dental cleaning and exam, and take x-rays to determine the health and state of your wisdom teeth and if we recommend having them extracted.

 What are wisdom teeth?